razorzibra-dot/trialram/NAVIGATION_ADMIN_MENU_FIX.md

 After this fix:
 - ✅ Admin users will see the "Administration" menu section
-- ✅ All navigation items requiring `masters:read` will be visible to admin users
+- ✅ All navigation items requiring `crm:reference:data:read` will be visible to admin users
 - ✅ Permission supersets are properly recognized
 - ✅ Consistent permission checking across the application